mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 Dogen Zenji's teaching may be explained in terms of four points.

-The first one is *realization*: realization of impermanence.
+The first one is [...] *realization of impermanence*.

-The second point is *shikantaza*, zazen as practice.
+The second point is *shikantaza*: zazen as practice.

-The third, [I'm going to] say *liberation*, or *body and mind dropping off*.
+The third, [can I] say *liberation*, or *body and mind dropping off*.
 According to Dogen's term, I think he uses a particular term, “body and mind casting off” or “dropping off,” which means liberation or freedom in action.
 So *liberation in action*, that is the third point.

 Fourth, that is, how can I say, *the whole works*.

 So it’s four points.
 First one, the *realization of impermanence*.
-The ssecond, *shikantaza*, or zazen with wholeheartedness as practice – extending to *any* practice, any kind of practice in everyday life.
+The second, *shikantaza*, or zazen with wholeheartedness as practice – extending to *any* kind of practice in everyday life.
 Third, *liberation in action*.
 Fourth, *the whole works*.

-*The whole works* simply speaking means that the everyday life beyond your speculation must be alive, vividly, beyond your doubt, your speculation, your theories, whatever you think.
+*The whole works*, simply speaking, means that the everyday life beyond your speculation must be alive, vividly – beyond your doubt, your speculation, your theories, whatever you think.
 Any explanation, any doubt, any idea doesn't hit the mark.
-So, *the whole works* means that your life day to day must be vividly working.
-This is what we call *the whole works*.
+So, *the whole works* means that your life day-to-day must be vividly working.
+[We call this] *the whole works*.

-I think there is a short fascicle of *the whole works* written by Dogen.
+[...]
+There is a short fascicle of *the whole works* (“*Zenki*”) written by Dogen.
 It is a very interesting fascicle, related with life and death.

 So let me first explain one by one.